facile-it/facile-it.github.io/content/blog/eng/phpunit-upgrade-namespace.md

 type: "post"
 toc: false
 ---
 In the latest months I wrote multiple times, in different projects, code migrating **PHPUnit** toward major **version 6**.
-This upgrade is harder than the previous one, since in this version it was introduced a big breaking change: **all classes got (finally!) namespaces**.
+This upgrade is harder than the previous one, since in this version it was introduced a big breaking change: **all classes got (finally!) namespaced**.

 This means that any usage of those classes in your project needs to be updated.
-It may seem a simple find & replace job, but since you need to introduce at least one `use PHPUnit\Framework\TestCase` line at the top of each one of your test classes, it's a boring and a little more than trivial task; also, **upgrading it in a single big jump may not be feasible or prudent action**, especially in the case of open source or distributed libraries, where backward compatibility and support for old PHP versions must be ensured.
+It may seem a simple find & replace job, but since you need to introduce at least one `use PHPUnit\Framework\TestCase` line at the top of each one of your test classes, it's a boring and a little more than trivial task; also, **upgrading it in a single big jump may not be feasible or prudent**, especially in the case of open source or distributed libraries, where backward compatibility and support for old PHP versions must be ensured.

 In this article I will explain which steps I applied during those migrations, highlighting the most frequent hiccups.